Skip to content

 Introduction

-Industrial IoT Gateway acts as gateway to Insights Hub backend for web application clients, agents and edge applications, as well as all external and internal app backends and services.
-Web applications or web services integrated with Industrial IoT Gateway can be reached from the internet using the external gateway access.
-The routing has to be defined by every provider of apps or services using Gateway Registry.
-The identity management is integrated with gateway to support web application OAuth 2.0 authorization code flows and to exchange access tokens of interactive or active clients in cross-provider requests.
+Industrial IoT Gateway serves as the interface that connects to the Insights Hub backend for web application clients, agents and edge applications, as well as external and internal app backends and services.
+Web applications or web services integrated with the Industrial IoT Gateway can be accessed from the internet through an external gateway.
+Each app or service provider must define the routing in the Gateway Registry.
+Identity management is integrated with the gateway to support web application OAuth 2.0 authorization code flows and exchange access tokens for interactive or active clients in cross-provider requests.

 gateway